microsoft/PowerPlatformConnectors/independent-publisher-connectors/Binance.us/readme.md

 ## Prerequisites
 None.

+## Obtaining Credentials
+No credentials are required for this connector.

 ## Supported Operations
 ### Get Live Ticker Price
 Latest price for a symbol.
 If the symbol is not sent, prices for all symbols will be returned in an array.
 Enter two three-digit currency codes with no separation i.e. BTCUSD to see the market rate of the first currency in the denomination of the second.